-Link (C) was and has been the focus of my work, often with Jim, sometimes with Simon and Jim, sometimes by myself (Acemoglu, 2003, 2005, 2006, 2008), and at times with other co-authors, such as Georgy Egorov and Konstantin Sonin (Acemoglu, Egorov and Sonin, 2008, 2012, 2015).
-Schematically, some of the main ideas can be summarized as follows (see also AJR, 2005a):
+and at times with other coauthors, such as Georgy Egorov and Konstantin Sonin (Acemoglu, Egorov, and Sonin 2008, 2012, 2015).
+Schematically, some of the main ideas can be summarized as follows (see also AJR 2005a):

 In this representation, political institutions and the distribution of resources are conceived as state variables that change slowly over time.
 The state variables determine intermediate outcomes that shape political equilibria.
-Specifically, political institutions affect how de jure political power is distributed in society (for instance, whether political institutions empower a monarch or the executive, or they give decision-making rights to the majority of the population via the procedures of an electoral democracy).
-In turn, the distribution of resources at a given point in time determines the distribution of de facto political power (which groups are organized, which groups can sway legislators, which groups can threaten extralegal or violent action, etc.), and this influences how a given set of political institutions function in practice.
-The combination of de jure and de facto political power determines choices over economic institutions (as well as policies and how these economic institutions are implemented), which in turn influences economic outcomes (GDP, inequality etc.) and next period's distribution of resources.
+Specifically, political institutions affect how de jure political power is distributed in society (for instance, whether political institutions empower a monarch or the executive or they give decision-making rights to the majority of the population via the procedures of an electoral democracy).
+In turn, the distribution of resources at a given point in time determines the distribution of de facto political power (which groups are organized, which groups can sway legislators, which groups can threaten extralegal or violent action, etc.), and this influences how a given set of political power determines choices over economic institutions (as well as policies and how these economic institutions are implemented), which in turn influences economic outcomes (GDP, inequality, etc.) and next period's distribution of resources.
 They also determine next period's political institutions.